We-Gold/We-Gold.github.io/src/content/blog/data-studying.md

 -   Achieve high grades
 -   Increase free time (make studying more efficient)

-The first is fairly obvious, but the second goal was more impactful on the strategies I tested since increasing efficiency is less straighforward.
+The first is fairly obvious, but the second goal was more impactful on the strategies I tested since increasing efficiency is less straightforward.

 Let's first look at one of the problems I found with some common ways to study.